All my life I tried to willpower my way to consistently waking up early but continuing to fail.

 Why You Can’t Wake Up Early

 You can’t wake up because you have nothing to wake up to.
 Sleep is the ultimate way to check out on life.

-When you can wake up and get to a job on time but can’t wake up and start your life on time: it reveals you are a well-trained robot, not a unique personality that was created and born on purpose for such a time as this.
+When you can wake up and get to a job on time but can’t wake up and start your life on time it reveals:

-You are used to a life that is entirely directed by others.
-That is not all bad.
-It is good and right to show up to a job on time and work your best.
-When you learn how to direct the hours you are not on the job, everything improves.
+It is good and right to show up to a job on time and work but, when you learn how to direct your time when not on the job, everything improves.

-You have a reason you are here; you have an abundant life waiting for you to discover, not being able to wake up early is a signpost that your life has little purpose, meaning, or direction.
+You have a reason you are here; not being able to wake up early is a signpost that your life has little purpose, meaning, or direction.

 How do I know?

 I was there as well, addicted to alcohol, entertainment, and more.
 I hit rock bottom, and a depression diagnosis occurred – depersonalization disorder.